tiffanyposs/understandingJS/README.md

 ####By Value

-When you set a variable to the *primative* value of another variable, this takes up two spots in memory.
-Essetially a copy is made of the original value.
+When you set a variable to the *primitive* value of another variable, this takes up two spots in memory.
+Essentially a copy is made of the original value.
 The value is saved twice.

 In the example below both `a` and `b`, their values are both 1, but that value is saved in two memory spots.
 This is called *by value*